-ANTHROPOLOGY G200 - 3 Units Gender, Sex, and Sexuality: Cross-Cultural Perspectives power, associated with gendered roles in societies.
+ANTHROPOLOGY G200 - 3 Units Gender, Sex, and Sexuality: Cross-Cultural Perspectives roles in societies.
 Topics will be contextualized within the theoretical and methodological approaches of anthropology.
 Lecture.
 Optional pass/ no pass grade.
-Transferable to CSU.
+Transferable to CSU; UC.

-Advisories: Anthropology G100
+Advisories: ANTH G100

 This course examines the concepts of gender, sex, and sexuality from a cross-cultural, global perspective.
-Historical and contemporary examples will be used to illustrate the complex cultural dynamics, such as political
+Historical and contemporary examples will be used to illustrate the complex cultural dynamics, such as political power, associated with gendered